Queen Jennifer yawned and looked over at the next throne where her husband

 "Who are you?"
 Faith asked.

-the tree.
+As the cat swallowed, Margaret came around the tree.
 "A kitty!
 I love kitties!
 Will you be my friend, little kitty?"

 "I'm Princess Denise White of the northern Land of Nofish, but you can call me